- Florida maintains a list of eligible surplus lines insurers (see Other Comments section #8).

 - Florida does have a Surplus Lines Association/Stamping Office, the Florida Surplus Lines Service Office (FSLSO) (see Other Comments section #3).

 - Florida does not have an Export List (see Other Comments section #9).

 - Florida does not have an industrial insured exemption statute related to Surplus Lines Insurance but otherwise recognizes the exempt commercial purchaser exemption under NRRA.

-- Surplus lines tax: 5% plus 0.15% service fee paid by the insured to the surplus lines agent, who remits to the FSLSO (the service fee will be reduced to 0.1% effective 4/1/17).
-The FSLSO service fee is applicable to single state Florida polices only.
+- Surplus lines tax: 4.94% plus 0.06% service fee paid by the insured to the surplus lines agent, who remits to the FSLSO.

 - Florida adopted NIMA (SB 1816); however, the Board of Directors of NIMA voted on April 28, 2016 to discontinue operations and dissolve the NIMA, Inc. organization.
 No multistate business, renewal or reinstatement transactions effective on or after October 1, 2016 will be accepted through the Surplus Lines Clearinghouse multistate reporting platform.
 New, renewal or reinstatement transactions on or after October 1, 2016 with exposure in more than one jurisdiction should be reported directly to the home state’s reporting mechanism.